 Credit risk arising on bonds is mitigated by investing in UK government bonds where the credit risk is minimal.
+The UK government bonds are investment grade.

 Credit risk on repurchase agreements and swaps is mitigated through collateral arrangements.
 In addition, the risk is also mitigated by transacting with counterparties which are at least investment grade credit rated.